wieerwill/Informatik/Systemsicherheit.md

 We might do it like this, but ...
 Privilege escalation question:
 "Can it ever happen that in a given state, some specific subject obtains a specific permission?"
 $\varnothing \Rightarrow \{r,w\}$
-- ACM models a single state ⟨S,O,OP,m⟩
+- ACM models a single state \langleS,O,OP,m\rangle
 - ACM does not tell us anything about what might happen in the future
 - Behavior prediction $\rightarrow$  proliferation of rights $\rightarrow$ HRU safety